miky-kr5/MDCVis/README.md

 ### How to compile and install ###

-On Debian based GNU/Linux system just execute:
+On Debian based GNU/Linux systems just execute:

     make
     sudo make install